Robin van der Vleuten

 $ heroku config:set SYMFONY__SECRET=ThisTokenIsNotSoSecretChangeIt

-Another thing to notice is the use of environment variables in the compile process.
-To make them available, you have to enable the user-env-compile labs feature;
+You also need environment variables during the compile process.
+To make them available, enable the user-env-compile labs feature:

 bash